StrangeBeeCorp/Security/Security advisories/SB-SEC-ADV-2025-004.md

 ## Detailed description

-A remote, authenticated, and unprivileged user can exploit a specific endpoint to retrieve alerts, cases, logs, observables, or tasks by ID—bypassing standard access controls and retrieving data regardless of their assigned permissions.
+A remote, authenticated, and unprivileged user can exploit a specific endpoint to retrieve alerts, cases, logs, observables, or tasks, regardless of the user’s permissions.

 ## Impacted versions and resolution